-3ie’s Replication Programme was established as a global public good to help improve the quality of impact evaluation evidence used for policy making.
+3ie’s Replication Programme was established as a global public good to help improve the quality and reliability of impact evaluation evidence used for policymaking.

-This programme seeks to increase the number of replications specifically for impact evaluations of development studies to the sector and to incentivise the conduct of replication studies of influential, innovative, and controversial impact evaluations of development programmes.
+The programme is designed to highlight the benefits of internal replication of impact evaluations of development studies to the sector and to incentivise the conduct of replication studies of influential, innovative, and controversial impact evaluations of development interventions.